 Mill Street Stage

 Music on Mill is a weekly music series organized and sponsored by the City of Inman that takes place on Mill Street in Historic Downtown Inman.
-Each week (May thru June) local citizens and visitors head down to Mill Street in Downtown Inman to enjoy live music.
-2020 Schedule: Upcoming
+Each week every June local citizens and visitors head down to Mill Street in Downtown Inman to enjoy live music.
+2021 Schedule

 This is a smoke-free event.